The completion numbers of Hamiltonicity and pancyclicity in random graphs: Proof of Theorem

 \subsection{Theorem \ref{main2} for \texorpdfstring{$t\geq 10n$}{Lg}}

-For the rest of this section, we utilize the definitions of $A(G),B(G),C(G),S(G)$ introduced in Section \ref{sec:4core}, and for a connected component $T$ in $G^{AB}$ the definitions of $A(T),B(T),n_i(T),a(T),s_3'(T)$ introduced in Section \ref{sec:limits}.
-We also denote by $s_3(G)$ the number of $3$-spiders of $G$, and by $s_3(T)$ the number of $3$-spiders of $G$ whose edge set is spanned by $T$.
+For the rest of this section, we utilize the definitions of $A(G),B(G),C(G),S(G)$ introduced in Section \ref{sec:4core}, and for a connected component $T$ in $G^{AB}$ the definitions of $A(T),B(T),n_i(T),a(T),s_3'(T)$ introduced in Section \ref{subsec:approx}.
+Recall that we denote by $s_3(G)$ the number of $3$-spiders of $G$.
+We further denote by $s_3(T)$ the number of $3$-spiders of $G$ whose edge set is spanned by $T$.